 Several State, National, and World record fish were caught at Castaic Lake.
-The lake is loaded with a variety of fish species including Largemouth Bass, Striped Bass, Bluegill, Black Crappie, Carp, Smallmouth Bass and Channel Catfish.
+The lake is loaded with a variety of fish species including Largemouth Bass, Striped Bass, Bluegill, Black Crappie, Carp, Smallmouth Bass, and Channel Catfish.

-However, the biggest draw for fisherman is the 24,000 pounds Rainbow Trout, which are planted every October through March by the Department of Fish and Game in the upper lake area to the northeast called the “fish arm.”
+However, the biggest draw for fishers is the 24,000 pounds Rainbow Trout, which are planted every October through March by the Department of Fish and Game in the upper lake area to the northeast called the “fish arm.”
 In this area of the lake, you will also find Castaic Landings adjacent to the main launch ramp.

-In addition to selling fishing licenses, tackle and live bait, the small store also sells snack foods and beverages, as well as providing fishing boats for rental.
+In addition to selling fishing licenses, tackle, and live bait, the small store also sells snack foods and beverages, as well as providing fishing boats for rental.
 To the northeast of the “fishing arm,” is the “ski arm” portion of the upper lake.
 This area provides the ideal spot for pleasure boaters, water skiers, and wakeboarders.